rogerxaic/EventStreams/eventstreams116.md

 ## Topics
 {: #topics_tool }

-You cannot use the Kafka topics tool `kafka-topics` with {{site.data.keyword.messagehub}} because the tool requires access to ZooKeeper.
+You can use the Kafka topics tool `kafka-topics` with {{site.data.keyword.messagehub}} from V2.3 onwards.
+Ensure that you use V2.3 of the tool, because it does not require Zookeeper access.

-However, you can administer topics using the {{site.data.keyword.messagehub}} dashboard in the {{site.data.keyword.Bluemix_notm}} console or using the REST API.
+You can also administer topics using the {{site.data.keyword.messagehub}} dashboard in the {{site.data.keyword.Bluemix_notm}} console or using the REST API.

 ## Kafka Streams reset